wptrainingteam/learn-wp-content/tutorials/wp-multisite-01-create-a-network.md

 Next, you should make a backup of the current site files and database.
 This is not strictly necessary, especially if you've created a brand-new WordPress install, but it's a good idea if you've already created some content on the site you want to turn into a multisite network.

+Additionally, if you have a backup of the site files, you can quickly revert any changes you make creating the multisite network, if anything goes wrong during the process.

 At the same time, you should make sure that Permalinks work on the site, and that any plugins installed are deactivated.

 Finally, if you want to have your WordPress install running in its own directory, make sure to do that before you create the multisite network.